When you hold a banquet,

 Email this pageFacebookTwitter | Print Friendly

-In the Gospel according to Luke we see Jesus living out his daily life with challenging honesty.
-He calls us to extend an invitation out of our hearts, not with an eye on an invitation in return: “invite the poor, the crippled, the lame, the blind.”
+Continuing Luke's Gospel, Jesus talks about not only inviting all the “right” people into our lives, but to include “the poor, the crippled, the lame, the blind.”
+“For you will be repaid at the resurrection of the righteous.”
 Then Jesus tells the parable of the invited guests who made excuses to decline the invitation.
 He sends his servants to invite everyone.
 Jesus tells a crowd that they have to renounce their possessions to be his disciple and that to do something really important, we have to prepare and be ready.
-When the religious leaders complain, “This man welcomes sinners and eats with them,” Jesus tells parables of the man who finds his lost sheep and the woman with the lost coin, both of whom rejoice in finding what was lost.
-A steward protects himself by pardoning those who owe his master.
-We end the week with Jesus asking which is more important, God or money?
-“No servant can serve two masters.”
+In answer to the Pharisees' criticism of Jesus eating and drinking with sinners, Jesus tells parables of the man who finds his lost sheep and the woman with the lost coin, both of whom rejoice in finding what was lost.
+Jesus tells the parable of the dishonest steward who is caught overcharging his master's customers and saves himself by cutting his master's prices.
+Jesus praises his enterprise: “the children of this world are more prudent in dealing with their own generation than the children of light.”
+Finally, Jesus says that we can't have two masters, trying to love God and money.
+When a Pharisee sneered at him, he said: “what is of human esteem is an abomination in the sight of God.”

 On the Thirty-second Sunday in Ordinary Time, Mark’s Gospel has us listen to Jesus contrast a scribe (the professional interpreters of the law in his day) who enjoys honors for himself, with a poor widow who donates to the temple poor box the little she has.
 The woman’s generous heart must have moved him deeply.